 If you feel you need to be taken a bit more in hand and need to hear things spoken to learn well, Paul Noble offers an audio course, available as a CD or on Audible.

 Having trouble with your French lessons?
-Brilliant Publications offers “Unforgettable French: Memory Tricks to Help You Learn And Remember French Grammar and Vocabulary” by Maria Rice-Jones (ISBN 978-1783170937) It is divided into 6 learning units that each cover a variety of subjects, mostly difficult or confusing points of French grammar or French words according to theme, such as the passé composé or vocabulary words for expressing time.
-These are coupled with little memnonic phrases to help you remember them.
+Brilliant Publications offers “Unforgettable French: Memory Tricks to Help You Learn And Remember French Grammar and Vocabulary” by Maria Rice-Jones (ISBN 978-1783170937) It is divided into 6 learning units that each cover a variety of subjects, most difficult or confusing points of French grammar or French words according to theme, such as the passé composé or vocabulary words for expressing time.
+These are coupled with little mnemonic phrases to help you remember them.

 One of the great motivation killers when trying to learn French fast is French verb conjugation: